wso2/apk/test/cucumber-tests/README.md

    - Run following command from `apk/test/cucumber-tests` directory to run the integration tests.

        ```bash
-       gradle test
+       gradle runTests
        ```
+   - To run a single test, update the `apk/test/cucumber-tests/src/resources/testng.xml` file with the required feature file and run the above command.

-   - Click on `debug test` option in the IDE to debug the integration tests.
+   - Run the `gradle runTests --debug-jvm` command and attach the debugger in the IDE to debug the integration tests.